mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

 This plugin works by transposing package information from `NPM` or `Bower` to a compatible version for `Composer`.
 This allows you to manage asset dependencies in a `PHP` based project very easily.

+Define a custom directory for the assets installation, according to the standard drupal libraries directory:

+    "config": {
+        ...
+        "fxp-asset": {
+            "installer-paths": {
+                "npm-asset-library": "web/libraries",
+                "bower-asset-library": "web/libraries"
+            }
+        }
+    }

 Adding a dependency on an asset, you must add the asset to the property require of the `composer.json` of your project.

 It must be prefixed with `{asset-type}-asset/`: